maxfrauscher/shop-app-k24/README.md

 ## 6. Responsive design

-The layout of the product page and the cart page will change depending on the device with.
+The layout of the product page and the cart page will change depending on the device width.

 ![](https://i.imgur.com/ShpFuQ5.png)